 206.9 – (0.67 x Age)

-As you can see, the answers are pretty much the same at age 40 but for other ages, they do not give the same maximum heart rates.
+As you can see, the answers are pretty much the same at age 40, but they do not give the same maximum heart rates for other ages.

 What's The Best Heart Rate Equation?

-I'm, not a fan of using target heart rate as a way to calculate how hard you are exercising.
-Even if the 206.9 – (0.67 X Age) equation yields more accurate results, it sill requires math to do but more importantly it will not work in those taking high blood pressure medications.
+I'm not a fan of using target heart rate to calculate how hard you exercise.
+Even if the 206.9 – (0.67 X Age) equation yields more accurate results, it still requires math to do but more importantly, it will not work in those taking high blood pressure medications.
 That's true for all heart rate equations too.

-I feel better alternatives to hear rate equations include the Talk Test and RPE scale (Borg Scale).
-These other methods require no math also work much better with those who are taking medications for high blood pressure/heart disease, many of which are likely to be the clients of personal trainers.
+I feel that the Talk Test and RPE scale (Borg Scale) are better alternatives to hear rate equations.
+These other methods require no math and work much better with those taking medications for high blood pressure/heart disease, many of which are likely to be the clients of personal trainers.